-On May 12, 2017, the Banking Superintendency approved Circular SIB No. 006/17, setting forth the second version of the Instructions on Formation, Registration and Control of Guarantees (Instructivo sobre Formalización, Registro y Control de Garantías), which expands the admissibility of the guarantees received by financial institutions in accordance with the Asset Assessment Regulation (Reglamento de Evaluación de Activos), by adding aircrafts and renewable energy equipment.
+On March 9, 2018, the Banking Superintendency approved Circular SIB No. 008/18, setting forth the third version of the Instructions on Formation, Registration and Control of Guarantees (Instructivo sobre Formalización, Registro y Control de Garantías), which adapts the criteria for the management, admissibility and valuation of guarantees granted to lending institutions in accordance with the Asset Assessment Regulation approved in September 2017.